WFCC-FM: History

 The stock market crash of 1987 had a devastating effect on the Cape's economy, and WFCC-FM lost significant advertising revenue.
 As a result, stronger-rated classical music programming replaced the evening folk and jazz shows.
 Pierre Paquin, a well-known southern New England classical music recording engineer and broadcaster, was hired in 1989 to help bring up the ratings.
 His Sunday morning broadcasts earned the highest ratings for the station and his special programs garnished several Massachusetts Broadcasters Association awards, including the award for Best Station I.D., featuring his daughter, MaryAnne "Mim" L. Paquin.
 In fall of 1990, Mim was bought in as an apprentice to write and produce four, one hour-long programs written for a younger audience.
-Her production "Witches, Goblins, Jack-o-lanterns and Ghouls" won honorable mention Massachusetts Broadcasters Association.
+Her production "Witches, Goblins, Jack-o-lanterns and Ghouls" won an honorable mention Massachusetts Broadcasters Association.
 Don Merna was also hired in 1989 to host weekdays as well as weekend evenings.
 Both Paquin and Merna broadcast for WFCC until 1995 and 1996 respectively and are still Cape Cod residents.
 In 1991, the station's offices and studios were moved to new facilities on Route 6A in Brewster.
 WFCC-FM was subsequently sold in 1992 to Dolphin Communications, owned by Allan Stanley.
 WFCC-FM was purchased by Charles River Broadcasting (then owners of Boston's WCRB) in 1996, with its studios and offices moving to a former bank building on Route 28 in West Yarmouth.
 WFCC-FM's programming became automated full-time as a result.

 WFCC-FM has been the flagship station of the World Classical Network syndicated service (started by Charles River Broadcasting) since 1998.
 The station and the network were sold in 2007 to Sandab Communications (doing business as Cape Cod Broadcasting Media), owners of Cape Cod radio stations WQRC, WOCN-FM, and WKPE-FM), and now broadcast from studios and offices in Hyannis.

-Original WFCC-FM staff member Steve Murphy returned to the station's airwaves as morning host on September 16, 2008 after an 18-year absence.
+Original WFCC-FM staff member Steve Murphy returned to the station's airwaves as morning host on September 16, 2008, after an 18-year absence.